-Outdoor enclosures should be roughly 6 feet by 6 feet, with walls that your tortoise cannot see over.
+Outdoor enclosures should be roughly six feet by six feet, with walls that your tortoise cannot see over.
 Star tortoises typically don't dig so you shouldn't have to worry about burying the walls in the ground as you would with many other tortoises.

 A moist hide box and a large water bowl that they can easily climb into should be provided at all times.
 They also need bedding made of potting soil (no chemicals), peat moss, or even hay or grass.

 Tortoises of all kinds require both heat lights and UVB lights.
-Heat lights are meant to keep your star tortoise warm and UVB lights help process Vitamin D3 so calcium can be properly absorbed.
-Without both kinds of lighting your star tortoise will not do very well long term.
+Heat lights are meant to keep your star tortoise warm and UVB lights help process vitamin D3 so calcium can be properly absorbed.
+Without both kinds of lighting, your star tortoise will not do very well in the long term.

 Large heat lights are needed to heat the large enclosures that star tortoises require.
 Many owners opt to use a mercury vapor bulb which is a combination of UVB and a heat light if they have a turtle room or large pen for their pet.

-Otherwise, traditional reptile heat bulbs and a separate UVB bulb should be utilized to provide a basking area temperature near 90 degrees and not let the rest of the enclosure drop below the 70's.
-The UVB bulb should stay on for a 12 hour cycle and be replaced every six months, even if it doesn't burn out.
+Otherwise, traditional reptile heat bulbs and a separate UVB bulb should be utilized to provide a basking area temperature near 90 F degrees and not let the rest of the enclosure drop below the 70s.
+The UVB bulb should stay on for a 12-hour cycle and be replaced every six months, even if it doesn't burn out.

 Food and Water

 Star tortoises are herbivores.
-This means they should never be fed dog or cat food but instead get plenty of fresh, dark, leafy, greens and grasses.
-Timothy hay, Bermuda grass, orchard grass, rye grass, alfalfa and fescue are all acceptable.
+This means they should never be fed dog or cat food but instead get plenty of fresh and dark leafy greens and grasses.
+Timothy hay, Bermuda grass, orchard grass, rye grass, alfalfa, and fescue are all acceptable.